jojokarlin/Git_DRI_Jan_2017/gitconfig.md

 You don't have to use Sublime as your text editor, but for simplicity and consistency, we are asking everyone to use Sublime as your editor this week.
 The `-n` prompts Sublime to open in a new window, and the `-w` prompts it to wait for the application to close.

-Check that sublime is working by typing: `subl`.
-If Sublime Text editor pops up, then it is working for you!

-####If Sublime is not coming up as your defaul text editor
-**Mac,** follow the instructions from our [install core] (https://github.com/GCDigitalFellows/installdri.github.io/blob/master/core.md).
-**Windows,** follow these instructions to [open Sublime Text from the command line using subl.exe](https://scotch.io/tutorials/open-sublime-text-from-the-command-line-using-subl-exe-windows).

 To check your set-up, use:
 `git config --list`